MileHacker Logo

 • No-cost parking places in Pradollano are extremely limited, especially during busy periods.

-• Road access to Pradollano can be restricted in severe weather without snow chains.
+• A road leading to to Pradollano can be restricted in severe weather without snow chains.

 • Snow tires are not standard on rental cars in Spain.